course-dprep/Yelp-Local-Bizz/README.md

 ## Running Instructions
 For this workflow to properly work, the following steps should be followed:
 _Please note that step 2 and 3 take a lot of time and storage.
-Thses steps create the final data set used for this project and can be skipped since the final data set will also be directly loaded in step 4._
+These steps create the final data set used for this project and can be skipped since the final data set will also be directly loaded in step 4._
 1. Run load-packages.R OR run the code in the Dependencies section.
 2. Run download-data.R (optional)
 3. Run data-cleaning.R (optional)